FJU409011060/FJU-Exegetics/README.md

 # FJU_phython
-# This is a homework file about xun-gu class
+# This is a classwork file about xun-gu class